MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 ## Install MongoDB

-To install MongoDB on WSL (Ubuntu 18.04):
+To install MongoDB (version 5.0) on WSL (Ubuntu 20.04):

-1. Open your WSL terminal (ie. Ubuntu 18.04).
+1. Open your WSL terminal (ie. Ubuntu) and go to the root directory: `cd ~`
 2. Update your Ubuntu packages: `sudo apt update`
+3. Import the public key used by the MongoDB package management system: `wget -qO - https://www.mongodb.org/static/pgp/server-5.0.asc | sudo apt-key add -`
+4. Create a list file for MongoDB: `echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu focal/mongodb-org/5.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-5.0.list`
+5. Reload local package database: `sudo apt-get update`
-3. Once the packages have updated, install MongoDB with: `sudo apt-get install mongodb`
+6. Install MongoDB packages: `sudo apt-get install -y mongodb-org`
-4. Confirm installation and get the version number: `mongod --version`
+7. Confirm installation and get the version number: `mongod --version`

-There are 3 commands you need to know once MongoDB is installed:
+8. Go to your home directory: `cd / && cd home`
+9. Make a directory to store data: `mkdir -p data/db`
+10. Run a Mongo instance: `sudo mongod --dbpath ~/data/db`
+11. Check to see that your MongoDB instance is running with: `ps -e | grep 'mongod'`
+12. To exit the MongoDB Shell, use the shortcut keys: Ctrl + C

+> [!TIP]
+> Installing MongoDB may require slightly different steps depending on the Linux distribution being used for installation.
+See the [MongoDB installation tutorials](https://docs.mongodb.com/manual/installation/#mongodb-installation-tutorials).
+Also note that MongoDB installation may differ depending on the version # that you are aiming to install.
+Use the version drop-down list in the top-left corner of the MongoDB documentation to select the version that aligns with your goal.

+### MongoDB init system differences

+In the example above we ran MongoDB directly.
+Other tutorials may start MongoDB using the operating system's built-in init system.
+You might see the command `sudo systemctl status mongodb` used in tutorials or articles.
+Currently WSL does not have support for `systemd` (a service management system in Linux).

+You shouldn't notice a difference, but if a tutorial recommends using `sudo systemctl`, instead use: `sudo /etc/init.d/`.
+For example, `sudo systemctl status docker`, for WSL would be `sudo /etc/inid.d/docker status` ...or you can also use `sudo service docker status`.

+### Add the init script to start MongoDB as a service

+The installation instructions above install a version of MongoDB that doesn't include a script automatically in `/etc/init.d/`.
+If you would like to use the service commands, you can download the init.d script for mongodb [from this source](https://github.com/mongodb/mongo/blob/master/debian/init.d), place that manually as a file at this path: `/etc/init.d/mongodb` and then you can start Mongo as a service using `sudo service mongodb start`.

+1. Download the init.d script for MongoDB: `curl https://raw.githubusercontent.com/mongodb/mongo/master/debian/init.d | sudo tee /etc/init.d/mongodb >/dev/null'
+2. Assign that script executable permissions: `sudo chmod +x /etc/init.d/mongodb`
+3. Now you can use MongoDB service commands:
     - `sudo service mongodb status` for checking the status of your database.
+You should see a [Fail] response if no database is running.
     - `sudo service mongodb start`  to start running your database.
+You should see a [Ok] response.
     - `sudo service mongodb stop` to stop running your database.

-> [!NOTE]
-> You might see the command `sudo systemctl status mongodb` used in tutorials or articles.
-In order to remain lightweight, WSL does not include `systemd` (a service management system in Linux).
-Instead, it uses SysVinit to start services on your machine.
-You shouldn't notice a difference, but if a tutorial recommends using `sudo systemctl`, instead use: `sudo /etc/init.d/`.
-For example, `sudo systemctl status mongodb`, for WSL would be `sudo /etc/init.d/mongodb status` ...or you can also use `sudo service mongodb status`.

-To run your Mongo database in a local server:

-1. Check the status of your database: `sudo service mongodb status` You should see a [Fail] response, unless you've already started your database.

-2. Start your database: `sudo service mongodb start` You should now see an [OK] response.

-3. Verify by connecting to the database server and running a diagnostic command: `mongo --eval 'db.runCommand({ connectionStatus: 1 })'`
-    This will output the current database version, the server address and port, and the output of the status command.
+4. Verify that you are connected to the database server with the diagnostic command: `mongo --eval 'db.runCommand({ connectionStatus: 1 })'` This will output the current database version, the server address and port, and the output of the status command.
 A value of `1` for the "ok" field in the response indicates that the server is working.

-4. To stop your MongoDB service from running, enter: `sudo service mongodb stop`

 > [!NOTE]
 > MongoDB has several default parameters, including storing data in /data/db and running on port 27017.
 Also, `mongod` is the daemon (host process for the database) and `mongo` is the command-line shell that connects to a specific instance of `mongod`.